s5546/logParser/README.md

 todo:

-- Gui-

-	textfield describing each input on mousehover

-	basic option textboxes

-	radio buttons for switches

-	output for the log- probably a second window?

-	turn console on and off

 - innovate

 	- Grep's a native linux command and about 2-4x faster than this, so what can this offer?